-This independent statement should not be relied upon to detect all errors, omissions or misstatements that may exist within the CSR report.
+This independent statement should not be relied upon to detect all errors, omissions or misstatements that may exist within the CSV report.
 The scope of our work was defined and agreed in consultation with Nestlé.
-Our work covers global operations and relies upon the accurate collation of global information at Nestlé head office in Vevey, Switzerland.
+Our work covers global operations and relies upon the collation of global information at Nestlé head office in Vevey, Switzerland.

 Bureau Veritas recognises the need for a robust, transparent assurance process to ensure credibility and to act as a tool to drive performance improvement in Nestlé’s CSV reporting and strategy.
 This is achieved by providing an impartial commentary on the reporting process and recommendations for further development in this assurance statement, and in an internal management report presented to Nestlé.

 Statement of Bureau Veritas Independence, Impartiality and Competence

 Bureau Veritas is an independent professional services company that specialises in quality, environmental, health, safety and social accountability with over 180 years of history in providing independent assurance services.